ethereumclassic/ethereumclassic.github.io/content/blog/2023-12-21-announcement-upgrade-your-nodes-for-the-ethereum-classic-spiral-upgrade-on-block-19250000/index.zh.md

 ---
-title: "ANNOUNCEMENT: Upgrade Your Nodes for the Ethereum Classic Spiral Upgrade on Block 19,250,000"
+title: "ANNOUNCEMENT: Upgrade Your Nodes for the Ethereum Classic Spiral Hard Fork on Block 19,250,000"
 date: 2023-12-21
 author: Donald McIntyre
 contributors: ["DonaldMcIntyre"]